On the 4d/3d/2d view of the SCFT/VOA correspondence: Outlook

-\item Applying 3d mirror symmetry, S-duality, or 2d $\cN=(2,2)$ mirror symmetry along the cigar $C$ could be interesting.
+\item Applying mirror symmetry in 3d, S-duality in 4d, or 2d $\cN=(2,2)$ mirror symmetry along the cigar $C$ should be interesting.
 On the one hand, it would relate our construction (based on the B-twist along $C$) to that of Nekrasov-Witten \cite{Nekrasov:2010ka} (based on the A-twist along $C$).
-On the other hand, it could possibly shed some light on the proposal of 4d mirror symmetry/symplectic duality in \cite{Shan:2023xtw}.
+On the other hand, it could possibly shed some light on the proposal of the 4d mirror symmetry/symplectic duality in \cite{Shan:2023xtw}.

-\item As explained in Section \ref{sec:confblck}, our construction provides an alternative presentation of the 4d Schur index.
+\item As explained in Section \ref{sec:confblck}, we have an alternative presentation of the 4d Schur index.
 It is captured by the 3d TQFT partition function on the solid torus with the $H_\varepsilon$ boundary conditions.
-One could therefore hope that such a presentation could shed some light on the Cordova-Shao formula expressing the Schur index in terms of the BPS spectrum on the Coulomb branch.
+One could therefore hope that such a presentation would shed some light on the Cordova-Shao formula \cite{Cordova:2015nma} expressing the Schur index in terms of the BPS spectrum on the Coulomb branch.
+Perhaps the generalization in \cite{Cecotti:2015lab} could also be addressed.

 \item The well-known problem of identifying the proper category of modules for the VOA shows up in our setup as well.
-We conjectured that with the proper choice of category of the V-modules (for the boundary VOA $V$), one obtains equivalence with the category of lines in the 3d TQFT.
+With the proper choice of category of the $V$-modules (for the boundary VOA $V$), one conjecturally obtains equivalence with the category of lines in the 3d TQFT.
 It is interesting to explore this beyond the rational case.
-As mentioned in the text, it would be especially instructive to explore examples with the admissible level $SU(2)$.
+As mentioned in the text, it would be instructive to explore examples with the admissible level $SU(2)$.
 They originate from the $(A_1, D_{2n+1})$ Argyres-Douglas theories.
-For admissible level $SU(2)$, the category of modules obeying modularity, fusion and Verlinde formula was constructed \cite{}.
+For admissible level $SU(2)$, the category of modules obeying modularity, fusion and Verlinde formula was constructed \cite{Creutzig:2012sd,Creutzig:2013yca}.
 It would be fantastic to translate their construction into some kind of knowledge about the line operators in TQFT.
+Also the case of $(A_1, A_{2p-3})$ theories could be studied using the results of \cite{Auger:2019gts}.

 \item We found that an interval reduction with the boundary condition $H_\varepsilon$ on the left and $B$ on the right washes out the boundary deformation, and we get back $H$.
-We saw it explicitly in the Lagrangian case, but the argument we gave in the non-Lagrangian case perhaps could be improved.
+We saw it explicitly in the Lagrangian case, but the argument given in the non-Lagrangian case perhaps could be improved.